 On the giving, in the morning

 The Father's Day book is given in the morning.
 Not at the dinner table, not at a restaurant, not at a gathering.
 The morning, in the kitchen, with a coffee, with the household quiet.
-The book is handed over in its slipcase.
-He opens the slipcase.
-He reads the book once, slowly, taking about twelve minutes for the thirty-two pages.
+He opens the book.
+He reads it once, slowly, taking about twelve minutes for the thirty-two pages.
 The household waits.
-The reading is the gift; the binding is the form.
+The reading is the gift.

 After the first reading, the book goes on the bedside table.
 It will sit there for a week.
 Then it will move to the shelf in the family room, where it will sit for the next decade.
 Then, when the household moves house, or when the children move out, the book will move to whichever shelf the father is keeping his most kept books on.
 The migration is the test of the form.
 The journal piece on the quiet luxury of a personalized book covers the long-term-keeping side.